MirrorShih/LeetCodePicker/README.md

 ## Usage

-To use LeetCodePicker, you need to first fork the repository to your GitHub account.
+To use LeetCodePicker, you need to fork the repository first.
 Then, you need to set up the following environment variables as [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets):

 - `NOTE`: The hackmd note ID to update.
 You can find the note ID in the URL of your note.